11+ of the oddest and most interesting takes on Ernő Rubik's cube

 5. The Megaminx Speed Cube is something to behold

-The Megaminx Speed Cube takes the concept of the standard 2 by 2 or 3 by 3 cube and throws it in the bin.
+The Megaminx Speed Cube takes the standard two-by-two or three-by-three cube concept and throws it in the bin.
 It looks hard and plays even harder.

-It is branded as "challenging and fun," but many may consider the latter a bit of a stretch.
-Unless being incredibly challenged and frustrated by your own incompetence falls under your definition of "fun," of course.
+It is branded as "challenging and fun," but many may consider it a stretch.
+Unless being incredibly challenged and frustrated by your incompetence falls under your definition of "fun," of course.

 6. The Irregular Rubik's cube will drive you crazy

 The Irregular IQ Rubik's Cube is billed as a groundbreaking change to the classic game.
-If you struggle with the original, it's probably best to give this one some time.
+If you struggle with the original, giving this one some time is probably best.

 7. The Idiot's Rubik's Cube is tantamount to sacrilege

-Ernő Rubik may have considered the Idiot's Cube as possibly the very antithesis of his vision for the world-renowned toy.
-Lacking any colored stickers, it is literally impossible not to solve.
-Or, looking at it from another perspective — it is extremely easy to solve.
+Ernő Rubik may have considered the Idiot's Cube possibly the antithesis of his vision for the world-renowned toy.
+Lacking any colored stickers, it is impossible not to solve.
+Or, looking at it from another perspective — it is straightforward to solve.

-An ideal gift for anyone who struggles with Erno's original brain-game, this cube is the perfect 'ironic' gift.
-Never again will the owner fail to solve a Rubik's Cube — sort of.
+This cube is the perfect ironic' gift for anyone who struggles with Erno's original brain game.
+Never again will the owner fail to solve a Rubik's Cube.

 8. The CuberSpeed Moyu 13 by 13 Magic Cube is another interesting Rubik's cube variant

 The Cuberspeed Magic Cube certainly takes Ernő Rubik's concept to new heights.
-It's certainly imposing to look at and even more intimating to try to solve.
+It's undoubtedly imposing to look at and even more intimating to try to solve.

 9. The Braille Rubik's Cube means even the visually impaired can get frustrated trying to solve one

 Specifically designed for the blind, this cube is a true 'leveler' of a puzzle.
-Now not being able to see is no excuse for trying your hand at this classic puzzle.
+Not seeing is no excuse for trying your hand at this classic puzzle.